Market Segmentation Research for Home Improvement

 Decorative Sundries

-Brushes, rollers, fillers, and tape.
+Brushes, rollers, fillers, tape.
 Segments based on quality orientation and basket behaviour alongside paint.

 Note: This is a portion of the subsectors and product categories we cover within home improvement research.